[dopts id="6"]

 Common Seal

 The Westray population is of unknown size but this animal is by no means scarce, possibly 500-1000 individuals.
 Several small colonies exist around the coast with greatest numbers occurring at Sponess and on the Holm of Aikerness.
-The Bay of Swartmill is a common summer haul-out.
+They can be seen very easily when they haul up on shore below No.1 Broughton at certain times of tide.
+Please stay on the roadside of the sea wall to avoid disturbing these comical creatures.
+Bay of Swartmill is a common summer haul-out.
 Pups are born in June to mid-July and these can swim soon after birth.
 Many adults are ashore in August when they moult.

 Grey Seal